Skip to content

 • MCP tool returned isError: true in its response

-• Flag parsing error: missing required flag
+• Flag parsing error: missing required flag, type mismatch

 • General Cobra command errors